tracingsummit/tracingsummit.github.io/ts/2023/remote.md

 insights into the integration with GCP will be shared, enabling attendees to explore the synergy between these technologies.

-## Biography - Alankrit Kharbanda
+## Biography

-Alankrit Kharbanda is a Tech Lead at Google Cloud Storage.
+Alankrit Kharbanda and AJ Ortega are tech leads at Google.